ICI3D/MMED/index.md

   <b>Notes for Monday</b>
   <ul style="font-size:16px">
     <li><b>Project group</b> assignments have been added to the <b><a href='./projects'>Projects page</a></b>, along with instructions for the Presentation on Friday and the Project Report, which is due on 1 August.</li>
+    <li>Participants in <b>Track B</b>: Please remember to post your model world diagrams and descriptions on the MMEDparticipants repository after today's GitHub session.</li>
     <li>Please check the <b><a href="https://docs.google.com/spreadsheets/d/1dg1PoTKbKCCOD54N1duL_V9bES4Zhv6OuOVywblezSs">Mentoring Session schedule</a></b>, which is also posted on the door to the main lecture hall.</li>
     <li>Today's evening session will focus on <b>GitHub practice and troubleshooting</b>.</li>
     <li><b>R tutorials</b> are available <a href = "./tutorials">here</a>.</li>